Physiotherapy for the jaw

 What to expect on your first appointment?

 Remember to bring your toothbrush if you want to brush your teeth before the appointment.
-Also, if you have a mouth guard, bring it with you!Close collaboration with your dentist, orthodontist, maxillofacial specialist
+Also, if you have a mouth guard, bring it with you!Collaboration with your dentist, orthodontist, maxillofacial specialist

-The physiotherapist works closely with your dentist, orthodontist or maxillofacial specialist.
-A follow-up report is sent following the evaluation to ensure that all your health care professionals are aware of the findings.
+The physiotherapist can work with your dentist, orthodontist or maxillofacial specialist.
+A follow-up report can be sent following the evaluation to ensure that all your health care professionals are aware of the findings.

 Interesting facts :